AztecProtocol/engineering-designs/in-progress/8754-slashing-and staking.md

 1) More precision in slashing.
 Honest node operators should not be slashed but we need offchain evidence to do this.
 2) Provers can appeal to the validator set to unslash them in the case they could not submit their proof on time (i.e. Ethereum congestion, or an attack on proving marketplace nodes)

-So we rely on validators to vote to slash dishoneset actors.
+So we rely on validators to vote to slash dishonest actors.

 # Staking